litenova/LiteBus/README.md

 * `IEventPostHandler<TEvent>` This generic post-handler is executed on the post handle phase of the specified `TEvent`.
 This post-handler supports generic variance.
 * `IEventPostHandler` This post-handler acts as a global event post-handler.
 It's executed on every event post-handle phase.

+#### Event Error Handlers

+Error handlers allow you to catch and handle any errors thrown during the pre-handle, handle and post handle phase of a event.
+You can implement error handlers by deriving from:

+* `IEventErrorHandler<TEvent>` This generic post-handler is executed on any phase of the specified event that runs into error.
+It supports generic variance.
+* `IEventErrorHandler` Acts as the global event error handler.

 #### Examples